strapi/strapi/docs/3.0.0-beta.x/admin-panel/customization.md

 }
 ```

+The panel will be available through [http://localhost:1337/dashboard](http://localhost:1337/dashboard) with the configurations above.

 ## Change the host

 By default, the administration panel client host name is `localhost`.
 However, you can change this setting by updating the `admin` configuration: